Secure in Exclusion

 While this seems to be a small blip on the crowded radar of challenges that South Africa currently faces, it is nonetheless one that will be felt immediately.
 South Africa’s poorest and most marginalized adults will feel the impact first when they are cut off from formal channels to make and receive payments, including social grants.
 The knock-on effect will be felt when those that can still access the formal financial system have to re-submit, and likely submit new types of documentation to comply with KYC requirements.
 The scope of which is still unclear and may drive further exclusion from the financial sector.

 However, this is not the only path.
-Legislation can be introduced in a way that maintains the safety of the financial system, while incentivizing banks to bring people into it, rather than push them out.
+Legislation can be introduced in a way that maintains the safety of the financial system while incentivising banks to bring people into it, rather than push them out.
 South Africa is uniquely positioned to lead the way by adopting an approach that is appropriate, relevant, and considers the needs of people throughout the region.
 The choice is with the government.